 Man charged with break and enter

-Chatham-Kent Police Service officials allege: On Monday afternoon, police responded to the report of a break and enter at AgMedica Bioscience Inc. on Riverview Drive in Chatham.
+Chatham-Kent Police Service officials allege: Yesterday morning, police responded to a neighbour dispute in Chatham.